flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 * Keep a low profile: Limit noise, movement, and visible signs of life in contested areas.
 * Travel in safe groups: Avoid solo movement in high-risk zones.
 * Avoid military-style clothing, gear, or symbols if possible.
+* If you see army equipment, drones materials, plane materials, do not shelter near it. (bombing targets)
+* Do not go near known army caches, factories, drone factories, drone testing sites, bases, or off-road paths to bases (bombing targets)
 * Do not imitate soldiers in posture, movement, or behavior.
 * Emergency extraction plan: Know safe routes to evacuation points, shelters, or neutral zones.
 * Never pick up or touch army materials, such as grenades, bullets, casings, mines, drones. etc.